What Is Depression, and Why Is It More Than Just Being Sad?

 - Ongoing feelings of sadness

-If these symptoms last 2 weeks or longer and cause significant distress or impairment, a person may be experiencing depression.
+If these symptoms last 2 weeks or longer and cause significant disturbance in cognition, emotion regulation, or behavior and distress or disability in social, occupational, or other important activities, impairment, a person may be experiencing depression.

 While depression is not the same for everyone, it’s a mood disorder that affects people of all ages, genders, ethnicities, and walks of life.